Men who have thicker beards know how tough it is to shave with a closed comb DE razor.

 This razor is great for men who have thick beard growth.

 Even with the blade exposure, this is still less aggressive than a slant razor.
-But you still need to have solid technique to maximize this product.
+But you still need to have a reliable technique to maximize this product.

-For just $25, you can have a razor in your arsenal that that can mow down a week’s worth of beard growth.
+For under $30, you can have a razor in your arsenal that that can mow down a week’s worth of beard growth.

 Not very aggressive